helm/helm-www/content/en/docs/topics/v2_v3_migration.md

    - Otherwise there are no conflicts between both versions because of the following distinctions:
      - v2 and v3 release (history) storage are independent of each other.
-The changes includes the Kubernetes resource for storage and the release object metadata contained in the resource.
+The changes include the Kubernetes resource for storage and the release object metadata contained in the resource.
 Releases will also be on a per user namespace instead of using the Tiller namespace (for example, v2 default Tiller namespace kube-system). v2 uses "ConfigMaps" or "Secrets"